orbiterforum/redirector/README.md

 The application listens on the old OHM endpoints, looks up the requested ID and returns the new URL for this add-on.
 The resources.json file is fetched from one of the spaces on Digital Ocean.

+Since this app has only 2 routes (that share the same function), almost everything happens in the main.py module.

 ## Settings

 A couple of settings can be set through environment variables: